 How to Draw a Tiger in 9 Easy Steps

-- Add the nose line, eyes, and ears.
+- Add the nose line, and eyes and two ears.

 - Start the body shape to the side as shown.